adrianhurt/play-multidomain-seed/README.md

     kill $(cat path/to/RUNNING_PID)

+If you would like to test the whole project in production mode, you should be able to execute the start command as:

+    [play-multidomain-seed] $ start -Dconfig.resource=shared.prod.conf

 Please, check the documentation about [Production Configuration](http://www.playframework.com/documentation/2.3.x/ProductionConfiguration) for more parameters.
 And also check about [Application Secret](http://www.playframework.com/documentation/2.3.x/ApplicationSecret).

 ### Thanks to